arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/_index.md

 This Course takes Business Practitioners on a journey of using data to derive insights, make predictions, and decide on plans of action that can be communicated and actualized in a Business context.

 > "Business analytics, or simply analytics, is the use of data, information technology, statistical analysis, quantitative methods, and mathematical or computer-based models to help managers gain improved insight about their business operations and make better, fact-based decisions.
-Business analytics is "a process of transforming data into actions through analysis and insights in the context of organizational decision making and problem solving."<div style="text-align: right"> - Libertore and Luo, 2010 </div>
+Business analytics is"a process of transforming data into actions through analysis and insights in the context of organizational decision making and problem solving."<div style="text-align: right"> - Libertore and Luo, 2010 </div>

 <br> The Course starts with **Descriptive Analytics**: Datasets from various domains of Business enterprise and activity are introduced.
 The datasets are motivated from the point of view of the types of information they contain: students will relate the Data Variables (Qualitative and Quantitative) to various types of Data/Information Visualizations.